ethz-pes/AI-mag/README.md

 * The Pareto optimization team at ETH Zurich, Power Electronic Systems Laboratory
 * The Euler cluster team at ETH Zurich
 * Jan, from MATLAB File Exchange for the inspiration for the md5 hashing code
+* Tim, from MATLAB File Exchange for the inspiration for the serialization code
 * Keras and TensorFlow communities

 ## License